telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-key-features.md

 ## Date Range

-RadDateTime Picker allows you to define a particular start and end date and choose a date in between through the following properties:
+RadDateTime Picker allows you to define a minimum date and maximum date and choose a date in between through the following properties:

-* **StartDate**(*DateTime*): Defines the start date of the date time picker.
+* **MinimumDate**(*DateTime*): Defines a date which marks the deginning of the range of the available dates.
+The default value is `DateTime(2000,1,1, 0, 0, 0)`.

-* **EndDate**(*DateTime*): Defines the end date of the date time picker.
+* **MaximumDate**(*DateTime*): Defines a date which marks the end of the range of the available dates to choose from.
+The default value is `DateTime(2099, 12, 31, 23, 59, 59)`.

+## Current Selected Date

-* **SelectedDate**(*DateTime?*): Defines the date which will be selected when the picker dialog is open.
+* **Date**(*DateTime?*): Defines the current date selection.
+The default value is null.

-## DefaultDisplayDate
+## DefaultHighlightedDate

-RadDateTime Picker DefaultDisplayDate(*DateTime*) defines the System.DateTime which will be used to pre-scroll each spinner when SelectedDate is set to null.
+RadDateTime Picker DefaultHighlightedDate(*DateTime*) defines the System.DateTime which will be used to pre-scroll each spinner when **RadDateTimePicker.Date** property is set to null.

 ### Example